awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 ## AWS CLI<a name="USER_PerfInsights.Enabling.CLI"></a>

-When you create a new DB instance using the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command, Performance Insights is enabled when you specify `--enable-performance-insights`\.
+When you use the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command, enable Performance Insights by specifying `--enable-performance-insights`\.
+Or disable Performance Insights by specifying `--no-enable-performance-insights`\.

-You can also specify the `--enable-performance-insights` value using the following AWS CLI commands:
+You can also specify these values using the following AWS CLI commands:
 +  [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)
 +  [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)
 +  [restore\-db\-instance\-from\-s3](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-s3.html)

-The following procedure describes how to enable Performance Insights for a DB instance using the AWS CLI\.
+The following procedure describes how to enable or disable Performance Insights for a DB instance using the AWS CLI\.

-**To enable Performance Insights for a DB instance using the AWS CLI**
+**To enable or disable Performance Insights for a DB instance using the AWS CLI**
 + Call the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command and supply the following values:
   + `--db-instance-identifier` – The name of the DB instance\.
-  + `--enable-performance-insights`
+  + `--enable-performance-insights` to enable or `--no-enable-performance-insights` to disable

   The following example enables Performance Insights for `sample-db-instance`\.